Habitat: Coastal areas, sand and limestone outcrops

 Flowering Time: Spring to early Summer

 Description and uses:

 Coastal Ballart, or ‘Native cherry’ (Exocarpos syrticola) is a common plant along the coasts of Southern Australia.

 It’s an interesting plant, the many pink branches and branchlets are ridged and grooved and are easily mutated, sometimes joining together in lumps and flat plate like structures.
 The branches are usually green, but where we go, are often pink-orange.
-A bush’s small flowers are the same colours of the branches (pink – green).
+They look like they should be spiky but are often soft and pliable.
+A bushes small flowers are the same colours of the branches (pink – green).
 The plant is very variable in height, books say up to 3 metres, but I’ve never seen one that tall.

-Flowering time is October to December, but fruit is usually around from late November, white and pink berries are produced that are quite tasty, though they can be astringent if not quite ripe.
+Flowering time is October to December, followed by fruit usually around late November, when white and pink berries are produced that are quite tasty, though they can be astringent if not quite ripe.

 It’s interesting that with these berries, the seed is on the outside.
-That’s where it gets its name ‘Exo’ = outside, ‘carpos’ = fruit.
+The part we eat is an enlarged part of the flower stem.
+That’s where it gets its name ‘Exo’ = outside, ‘carpos’ = ‘fruit’.
 Quite literally, it means ‘seed on the outside’.
 This is something it has in common with it’s close relative, the Native Cherry, or Ballart, Ecocarpos cupressiformis.